tiggerbob/PWSH-Comp.-Club-Problems-24-25/Alien Translation/README.md

 ### Input Format

-The first line contains $N$, the number of messages to be decrypted.
+The first line contains $N$ $(1 \leq N \leq 1000)$, the number of messages to be decrypted.

 The next $N$ lines each have a message to be decrypted.
 The entire line is considered to be the message.

 ### Constraints

-The message will not only consist of numbers.
+The message will only contain alphanumeric characters and will be at most $50$ characters long.
-(NOT DONE)

 ### Output Format